intentframe/intentframe/docs/why_trust_ai_hybrid_intentframe.md

 **Q: What does IntentFrame actually prove?**
 A: It proves that actions routed through the boundary can be constrained by policy before they touch the user’s world.
 It does not prove the agent cannot be tricked.
 It proves tricked agents do not automatically get unchecked execution.

-The strongest one-line thesis for the doc:
+## Thesis

-> IntentFrame is not “an LLM supervising an LLM”; it is a policy-enforced runtime boundary where deterministic controls make the final authority, and AI is used as a bounded semantic reviewer for cases rules cannot understand alone.
+> IntentFrame is not "an LLM supervising an LLM"; it is a policy-enforced runtime boundary where deterministic controls make the final authority, and AI is used as a bounded semantic reviewer for cases rules cannot understand alone.

-I verified each claim against the actual code.
-Here is the honest score, with grounding so you can re-check.

-## Overall: all the substantive claims are true
+## Code Grounding

-The one-line thesis, the key arguments, and the Q&A are all grounded in real code.
-Only two small places benefit from slightly more precise phrasing.
-I'll flag those at the end.
+The one-line thesis, key arguments, and Q&A above are grounded in the current code paths below.

-## Statement-by-statement verification
+## Code References

 ### Thesis: "hybrid control system guarding agent actions; AI is not the root of trust"